MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-In this notebook, we'll demonstrate how to solve a text classification task with word2vec + linear-regression model on Spark.
+In this notebook, we demonstrate how to solve a text classification task with word2vec + linear-regression model on Spark.

-The sample dataset we used here consists of metadata relating to books digitized by the British Library in partnership with Microsoft.
-It includes human generated labels for whether a book is 'fiction' or 'non-fiction'.
+The sample dataset consists of metadata relating to books digitized by the British Library in partnership with Microsoft.
+It includes human generated labels for classifying a book as 'fiction' or 'non-fiction'.
 We use this dataset to train a model for genre classification that predicts whether a book is 'fiction' or 'non-fiction' based on its title.

 | BL record ID | Type of resource | Name | Dates associated with name | Type of name | Role | All names | Title | Variant titles | Series title | Number within series | Country of publication | Place of publication | Publisher | Date of publication | Edition | Physical description | Dewey classification | BL shelfmark | Topics | Genre | Languages | Notes | BL record ID for physical resource | classification_id | user_id | created_at | subject_ids | annotator_date_pub | annotator_normalised_date_pub | annotator_edition_statement | annotator_genre | annotator_FAST_genre_terms | annotator_FAST_subject_terms | annotator_comments | annotator_main_language | annotator_other_languages_summaries | annotator_summaries_language | annotator_translation | annotator_original_language | annotator_publisher | annotator_place_pub | annotator_country | annotator_title | Link to digitized book | annotated |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|